The official website of Visit Causeway Coast and Glens

 Locally sourced food is served from 12 noon 7 days a week.
 Reserve a table for two tucked away in their cosy snug or meet your family in their bright open dining space.
 Alfresco dining is available in their three outdoor areas whether you’re calling in for 3 courses or just a quick coffee.

-Our Taste Mid Ulster Signature Dish - Lough Neagh Eels at Friels
+Taste Mid Ulster Signature Dish

 At Friels, the welcome is as warm as the turf fire that burns in the hearth.
 Where the Guinness flows and tales are told, you’ll truly get a sense of belonging from every inch of this family-run business.